PROTECTING

 • Rehabilitation: Following inevitable disturbance, rehabilitate the land

-Guided by the above principles, particularly avoidance for 2022, Rössing’s footprint remains unchanged at 2,579.58ha since 2021.
-The open pit, waste rock dumps, tailings facility, infrastructure, and processing plant account for about 90 per cent of this disturbance.
+Guided by the above principles, particularly avoidance for 2023, Rössing’s footprint remains unchanged at 2,579.58ha since 2021.
+The open pit, waste rock dumps, tailings facility, infrastructure, and processing plant account for about 90% of this disturbance.

 Waste management